TimesGhana

 He underscored the significance of cocoa road projects in enabling residents of cocoa-growing regions to access essential services like healthcare and other vital amenities, contributing to accelerated development.

 Mr. Boahen Aidoo noted that during a visit by a European Union (EU) delegation, a member of the team questioned COCOBOD’s involvement in cocoa road construction, asserting that it is not a core function of the organization.
-This sentiment was echoed by the IMF.
-While the IMF’s position is aligned with the EU’s suggestion, it underscores the importance of focusing on completing existing projects before embarking on new ones.

 The CEO also highlighted COCOBOD’s commitment to improving healthcare access for cocoa farmers.
 He shared a poignant anecdote about a woman in labor who had to travel over 28 kilometers in a hammock to reach a healthcare facility, underscoring the dire need for better healthcare infrastructure in cocoa-growing communities.